willmorrison1/randomBuildings/README.md

 # Summary

-Create a simple distribution of buildings.
-Buildings have square plan area and normally distributed heights.
-The rotation of buildings can be defined.
-The output allows saving as data frame (centroids of buildings) and polygon shape file (building plan with height statistics).
-This document outlines the general R usage.
+Create a simple distribution of buildings as shape files and DART building field.
+Buildings have definable square plan area, normally distributed heights and random rotation.

 # Load packages and source the function